Saskatchewan Western Development Museum: Where Old Saskatchewan Lives On

-Continuing our self-guided tour, we stopped at the Winning the Prairie Gamble Exhibit, where we watched a 5 minute show about the beginnings of a homesteading family as they travelled west in 1905 on a train to Saskatchewan.
-Mrs. Worthy and her children, as we learn, is on her way to her new home, a sod house, to meet her husband who was already on the homestead.
+Continuing our self-guided tour, we stopped at the Winning the Prairie Gamble exhibit, where we watched a 5-minute show about the beginnings of a homesteading family as they traveled west in 1905 on a train to Saskatchewan.
+Mrs. Worthy and her children, as we learn, are on her way to her new home, a sod house, to meet her husband who was already on the homestead.

 “You know, when my parents homesteaded, they lived in an adobe home that my father built from straw and clay, much sturdier than the sod homes built by pioneers that were often infested with rodents.

 Returning back near the entrance, we took a right and entered an adjoining area that I would consider to be a historian of technology’s paradise.
-Exhibits such as: the Cobalt-60 Beam Therapy Unit, also called the ‘Cancer Bomb’, installed in 2011 on the 60th anniversary of the first successful treatment of cancer in the province, it was created by scientists and machinists from the University of Saskatchewan.
+Exhibits such as the Cobalt-60 Beam Therapy Unit also called the ‘Cancer Bomb’, installed in 2011 on the 60th anniversary of the first successful treatment of cancer in the province, was created by scientists and machinists from the University of Saskatchewan.